-3. The new legislation on the transfer prices became valid from 1 January 2012, which allowed the authority to perform adjustments to the income for tax, in relation to related party transactions which their prices different from the fair value.
+3. The new legislation of the transfer prices became valid starts from January 1, 2012, which allow the authority perform adjustments to the income for tax, in relation to related party transactions which their prices different from the fair value.
 Under this legislation, the tax burden had been transferred to the companies.
 The Group believes it will be able to prove that the related party transactions were made on market terms.